digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?

+  Unit tests check whether the individual pieces of code (functions) work as expected on their own.
+Functional/integration tests check whether bigger parts of application, or even the application as a whole, work and interact with each other properly.

 * What is the purpose of a code style linting tool?

 #### Performance Questions: